RouteToRoot/soc-lab-06-port-scan-detection/README.md

 - Single VM environment

 ## Detection Workflow

+### 1. Start Packet Capture in Wireshark

+Wireshark is used to capture live network traffic for analysis.
+Security analysts rely on packet capture tools to observe real-time activity and detect suspicious behavior.

+Open Wireshark and select the active network interface.

+Start capturing traffic to begin monitoring network activity.

 ### 2. Generate Port Scanning Activity with Nmap

 Port scanning is commonly used during the reconnaissance phase of an attack to identify open ports and exposed services on a target system.